 Some families along U.S. border cross into Mexico to save money on grocery shopping

 Inflation is much lower than it was a few years ago, but that just means prices aren't increasing as fast, not that they're going down.
-Prices at the grocery store are still higher than they were before the pandemic, and along the U.S. southern border, some families find savings by grocery shopping in Mexico.
+Prices at the grocery store are still higher than they were before the pandemic.
+Along the U.S. southern border, some families find savings by grocery shopping in Mexico.
 Angela Kocherga reports.

 (SOUNDBITE OF MUSIC)